universal-ctags/ctags/docs/contributions.rst

   boring.
 You may want to make "mix fixes" pull request especially if your code is young.

-* Use [WIP] prefix as the title of your pull request, if you don't want people to take time for reviewing your code.
+* Use [WIP] (Work In Progress) prefix as the title of your pull request, if you don't want people to take time for reviewing your code.
 Removing [WIP] implies "ready to be reviewed."

-* Use [FYI] prefix as the title to show your idea or sketch represented in C language.
+* Use [FYI] (For Your Information) prefix as the title to show your idea or sketch represented in C language.

 * Use the name of your parser as the prefix of a commit log.

   .. code-block:: git

         C++: record template type parameters to detect the end of template prefix

         If we know Foo is a name of type, it becomes easier to detect whether ">>" in "Foo>>" is a shift operator or the end marker of the template prefix.

   In the above example, "C++: " is the prefix.

 * Use the name of your parser as the prefix of a pull request if your change is about a parser.